 - Students should bring course descriptions, syllabi, and supporting materials for math, chemistry, physics, and engineering courses for transfer credit evaluation.

 - These courses must be evaluated by the respective instructors using an Engineering Transfer Credit Evaluation Form.
 To make this process go as quick as possible please submit the Transfer Credit Evaluation form before your meeting.
 THIS IS NOT A WALKIN MEETING.

 Upon completion of a transfer credit evaluation, students are advised and registered for their first semester courses.

 Transfer students are also invited to register for the CSU Transfer Orientation Program.
 Visit the website below for details:

-As there are several parts of the process in an academic misconduct case, please consult the separate web section.
-Follow this link.
+- As there are several parts of the process in an academic misconduct case, please consult the separate web sections.